chawyehsu/dorado/README.md

 **3. Some apps are outdated, please update it!**

-Be a contributor, man!
+Be a contributor!
 Fork it, update the outdated apps app manifest, and file pull-request. :D